-- 6.39 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates i.e. rates for investments up to 12 months.

-- 6.40 Investment returns expectations.
-Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from quarter 2 of 2016.
+- 6.39 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates i.e. rates for investments up to 12 months. - 6.40 Investment returns expectations.
+Bank Rate is forecast to stay flat at 0.25% until quarter 2 2019 and not to rise above 0.75% until quarter 1 2020.
 Bank Rate forecasts for financial year ends (March) are:

-- 2013/2014 0.50%

-- 2014/2015 0.50%

-- 2015/2016 0.50%

-- 2016/2017 1.25%